-Quantified Objectives: 45 lower-income units, 23 moderate-income units, and 1 above moderate-income unit.
+Quantified Objectives: 132 very low-income units, 132 low-income units, 176 moderate-income units.

-Program 2.1.3 Single-Room Occupancy Units (SROs): The City will encourage the construction of SROs for housing for seasonal or permanent farmworkers and households with extremely low incomes.
-The City will seek opportunities to facilitate the conversion of underutilized office buildings, or other uses to SROs.
-Per Program 5.1.1, the City will update its Zoning Ordinance as needed for compliance with State law.
+Program 2.1.2 Single-Room Occupancy Units (SROs): The City will encourage the construction of SROs for housing for households with extremely low incomes.
+The City will seek opportunities to facilitate the conversion of underutilized buildings or sites for the construction of SROs.
+Per

+Program 5.1.1, the City updated its Zoning Ordinance (October 2023) for compliance with State law.